jasonvan/prexel/README.md

 ## Entry examples

-Below are some examples of easy entry for Prexel.
-Using easy entry, the developer can quickly create UML fragments inside of source file comments.
-It will also generate source code based on the UML diagrams generated.
+Below are some examples of entry for PREXEL.
+PREXEL can be entered as either single-line or multi-line strings.
+For multi-line strings, select the entire block of text to expand

 ### Example 1 - Basic Class